EEOB-BioData/BCB546X-R/_episodes/06-plot-ggplot2.md

 ## Exploring Data Visually with ggplot2 I: Scatterplots and Densities

-First, we need to load the ggplot2 package with R’s library() function.
-We'll use a different function to check whether ggplot2 is installed.
+First, we need to load the ggplot2 package with R’s `library()` function.
+We'll use the `require()` function to check whether ggplot2 is already installed.

 ~~~